Employer, Retention

 • There are few, if any, suitable applicants in the active market; Eliminator has kicked out too few qualified applicants and the search is stagnating

-If any of the above apply, it’s not the time to double down on the process that’s not working.
-Instead of a net, you need a spear.
+If any of the above apply, it’s not the time to double down on the Eliminator process that’s not working.
+For example, if your target candidate pool is roughly 50 people – expanding your reach to 400 makes no sense at all…you’re knowingly adding 350 decoys.

-Let’s say your target candidate pool is roughly 50 people – expanding your reach to 400 makes no sense at all…you’re knowingly adding 350 decoys.
-Not only is it making more work for everybody, it’s killing your employer brand for the passive prospects you’re trying to court.
+Not only is it making more work for everybody, it’s killing your employer brand with the passive prospects you’re trying to court.

 There is nothing worse than direct recruiting a passive prospect and then treating them like a commodity in the Eliminator.